The Coastline between Staithes

 The Staithes Sandstone Formation (SSF) consists of shallow marine

-the right, are well bedded coarser sandstones alternating with finer
+right, are well bedded coarser sandstones alternating with finer sediments

 |